 Instead of a tapestry, opt for some textural, oversized artwork.
 Or you can go with one of my personal favorites: hanging a floor-to-ceiling curtain across the whole length of the wall.
 This is like the sophisticated take on a tapestry.

 Let me preface this by saying that I love Chip + Jo and have binged hours and hours of both Fixer Upper and Behind the Design.
 I love seeing the transformations that they do, and they are the cutest.
 But they have created a monster.

-Shiplap, “vintage” signs that say something like “kitchen” or “eat” on them, subway tile, mason jars, cream, and black colored everything.
-All good things on their own (welllll, I have a few things to say about the signs), but why has everyone collectively lost their damn minds over these things and decided that modern farmhouse is the only way of life?
+Shiplap or “vintage” signs that say something like “kitchen” or “eat” on them.
+Subway tile or mason jars.
+Cream and black colored everything.
+All good things on their own (welllll, I have a few things to say about the signs).
+But why has everyone collectively lost their damn minds over these things and decided that modern farmhouse is the only way of life?

 How many peoples’ houses look like they just filled their whole cart with pieces from here and clicked order?

 It’s not exactly my taste, but I do like some aspects of it.
 And I can respect modern farmhouse as a style.

 But now, it’s like a song that I used to casually listen to that’s been overplayed to absolute death on the radio to the point where I regret ever knowing it.

 But really, can everyone chill out a little bit with it?